The Relational Lab –

 Participants meet twice each month for one-hour sessions, combining structured teaching with live case consultation and discussion.

-Led by highly trained, experienced therapists, the Lab cultivates:
+Led by highly trained, career therapists

-→ What is means to work Relationally
+→ What is means to work relationally

 → Clinical attunement